djordjejankovic10/community-bloom-portal/mobile-post-creation-user-stories.md

 ### Priority 4: Rich Media Experiences
 This priority enhances how users view and interact with different media types in the feed.
 It includes support for photos, videos, link previews, and pinned content.
 These features create a more engaging and visual content experience.

-**User Story: Filter and Sort Feed Content**
-As a mobile app user, I want to filter and sort posts in my feed to more easily find relevant content.

-**Acceptance Criteria:**
-- Feed includes a prominent sort/filter control at the top of the screen:
-  - Sort button shows current sort method with label "Sort by" followed by the active option
-  - Sort control appears as a touch target with proper padding (16dp horizontal, 16dp vertical)
-  - Visual indicator (chevron down icon) shows the control is tappable
-- Tapping the sort/filter control opens a context menu (action sheet) with the following options:
-  - Latest Activity - Shows posts ordered by most recent comments/reactions first (available in home feed)
-  - Popularity - Shows posts ordered by engagement metrics (available in circle/channel feeds)
-  - Newest to oldest - Shows posts ordered by creation date (newest first)
-  - Oldest to newest - Shows posts ordered by creation date (oldest first)
-- Current selection is visually indicated in the action sheet
-- Selecting a different option:
-  - Immediately applies the new sort order with loading indicator
-  - Updates the button label to reflect the current selection
-  - Refreshes the feed content with the new sort order
-  - Maintains sort preference between app sessions
-- User interface provides clear visual feedback during loading after filter change

 **User Story: View Photos in Feed Posts**
 As a mobile app user, I want to see photos and image content in feed posts so I can engage with visual content shared by the community.